montecruiseto/blog/_app/_posts/note/2015-05-31-scopemount-theme-palomar.md

 scheme-hover: "black"
 scheme-bg: "white"
 ---
-I'm releasing a fourth [Scopemount](http://scopemount.startrack.io/) theme today for Telescope.
-[Telescope](http://www.telescopeapp.org/) is an open-source web app that makes it easy for anybody to launch their own community.
+The fourth [Scopemount](http://scopemount.startrack.io/) theme for Telescope is out today.
+[Telescope](http://www.telescopeapp.org/) is an open-source Meteor-based web app that makes it easy for anybody to launch their own community.
 Go check it out!

 ## Quick Links